kbengine/kbengine.github.com/docs/programming/entitydef.md

 			// Distance of 10 meters or less and the synchronization to the client
 			<roll> 10 </roll>

+			// If true, when the entity is determined on the ground, the server does not synchronize the entity's Y axis coordinates.
+			// Large amounts of bandwidth can be saved when synchronizing large numbers of entities
+			// The default is true.
+			<optimized> true </optimized>
 		</Volatile>

 		// Registration interface, similar to the C# interface